pretix/pretix-docs/docs/guides/seating.md

  You should generally use this method because it is more flexible.
  2. Blocking seats and allowing a certain sales channel to bypass the block.
  This method is useful if you want to be able to still sell blocked seats manually.
- It is also useful if you want to entrust this decision to the personell operating a specific sales channel, for example the POS at your event, or a reseller.
+ It is also useful if you want to entrust this decision to the personell operating a specific sales channel, for example, the POS at your event or a reseller.

 For the **first method**, create a seat category.
 Assign the seats you want to reserve for the restricted audience to it.